githubhj/Heterogeneous-Architecture-Research-Project-Emulator/README.md

 ##### /data
 ----------
-Given data for execution asm to generate bianries and output for correctness evaluation.
+Given data for execution, asm to generate bianries and output for correctness evaluation.

 ##### /docs